WingofaGriffin/WingofaGriffin/README.md

 🔓 Open source software.
 Catch me in your issue section.

-🤖 APIs, and they apps, bots, and autmations they enable.
+🤖 APIs, and the apps, bots, and autmations they enable.

 📝 Good, extensive, documentation.
 No, your code is not self-documenting.